 When done editing save the cronfile by pressing

 CTRL + O then press

-Enter to write the changes.
+Enter to accept the name and write the changes.

 CTRL + X to exit

 That's it!
 If everything was done accordingly the script will pick a random wallpaper from one of the folders we've created, which one will be determined by the current time of the day (or night), and change the desktop background to it.
-And it will repeat the process each X seconds.